yoginderbagga/90DaysOfDevOps/2026/day-42/runners-github-selfhosted.md

    - runner's hostname
    - current user running the job

-3. Observe all thr three jobs running in parallel.
+3. Observe all thr three jobs running in parallel and write in your words about what you understood?
+Who is managing these jobs?